ckan/ckanext-validation/README.md

 ## Configuration

-Once installed, add the `validation` plugin to the `ckan.plugins` configuration option in your INI file:
+Once installed, add the `validation` plugin to the `ckan.plugins` configuration option in your INI file.
+If using ckanext-scheming, the `validation` plugins should be loaded **before** the `scheming_datasets` one:

-    ckan.plugins = ... validation
+    ckan.plugins = ... validation scheming_datasets

 *Note:* if using CKAN 2.6 or lower and [asynchronous validation](#asynchronous-validation), also add the `rq` plugin ([see Versions supported and requirements](#versions-supported-and-requirements)) to `ckan.plugins`.